 # HTTPS component

-This is an executable file named webproxy_windows_amd64 for Windows or webproxy_linux_amd64 for Linux.
-The settings for the component are specified in the configuration file webproxy.toml as shown below.
+It is provided as an installer for Windows and all supported Linux distros.
+The component settings are specified in the configuration file webproxy.toml as it is shown below.

-1. If a <to-site "alias="cert-settings">self-signed certificate is configured on TrueConf Server, download it via the link Download ca.crt in the Self-signed certificate section and add it to the trusted root certificates on the machine with TrueConf Border Controller.
-Check the documentation for your OS to learn how this can be done.
+1. If a self-signed certificate is configured on TrueConf Server, download it via the link Download ca.crt in the Self-signed certificate section and add it to the trusted root certificates on the machine with TrueConf Border Controller.
+Check the documentation for your OS to learn how it can be done.

 For example, on Debian: